uhh-lt/kaldi-tuda-de/README.md

          * [German phoneme dictionary](#german-phoneme-dictionary)
    * [References](#references)

 This recipe and collection of scripts enables you to train large vocabulary German acoustic models for speaker-independent automatic speech recognition (ASR) with [Kaldi](http://kaldi.sourceforge.net/).
-Our primary target is distant speech recognition (DSR), but decoding should also work in other settings.
-The scripts currently use two freely available German speech corpora: The Tuda-De corpus is recorded with a Microsoft Kinect and two other microphones in parallel at Technische Universität Darmstadt and has been released under a permissive license [(CC-BY 4.0)](http://creativecommons.org/licenses/by/4.0/).
+The scripts currently use three freely available German speech corpora: The Tuda-De corpus is recorded with a Microsoft Kinect and two other microphones in parallel at Technische Universität Darmstadt and has been released under a permissive license [(CC-BY 4.0)](http://creativecommons.org/licenses/by/4.0/).
 This corpus compromises ~31h of training data per microphone and ~5h separated into development and test partitions.
-We also make use of the German subset from the [Spoken Wikipedia Corpora (SWC)](https://nats.gitlab.io/swc/), containing about 285h of additional data.
+We also make use of the German subset from the [Spoken Wikipedia Corpora (SWC)](https://nats.gitlab.io/swc/), containing about 285h of additional data and the German subset of [m-ailabs read speech data corpus](http://www.m-ailabs.bayern/en/the-mailabs-speech-dataset/) [(mirror)](https://www.caito.de/2019/01/the-m-ailabs-speech-dataset/) (237h).

 The newest recipe (s5\_r2) trains and tests on data from multiple microphones by default (all but Realtek - about 127h of audio in total).
 By editing run.sh you can also restrict it to a single microphone (e.g. only Kinect).
 It also trains on SWC data by default, too, resulting in 412h of speech data in total before cleaning.
 See [our paper](https://arxiv.org/abs/1807.10311) for more information and recent WER results.